ZCHAnalytics/terraform-associate-prep/README.md

 <p>
 <hr>

 I am currently studying for Terraform Associate certification.
-I created this repository as a study aid, with a python script that tracks the number of percentage of completed modules.
+I created this repository as a study aid.
+It also has a python script that tracks the number and percentage of completed modules.
+I also have covered extra modules as a way of trouble-shooting problems I encountered along the way.

 # Terraform Associate Tutorials Completition Progress

 Currently, I completed 22 out of 37 modules (59.46%).

 # Study Modules
 - Module 1: What is Infrastructure as Code with Terraform? - Completed
 - Module 2: Lock and upgrade provider versions - Completed
 - Module 3: Build infrastructure - Completed